Channel Islands Sportfishing

 There is something about the enormity of the ocean and the vastness of its riches that call to anglers everywhere.
 Nowhere is that more true than here, along the amazing Southern California Coast.

 The convenient Channel Islands Harbor landing location provides fast and easy access to some of the most productive fishing grounds along the Southern California coast offers daily fishing trips in California.
 Fish for World Class fish.
 Seasonal Whale watching, private fishing charters, harbor cruises, dolphin adventures are also available.

 In recent El Nino warm water conditions, Yellowfin Tuna, Wahoo, Marlin and other exotic warm water fish have been caught.
 The Captains and their crew are highly experienced industry leaders, and well-respected for their dedication to sport fishing.

 The boats that run out of Channel Islands Sportfishing offers daily fishing trips in California.
-World Record fish are a possibily.
-We recorded 4 California Halibut and 1 White Seabass.
+World Record fish are a possibility.
+There have been 4 recorded California Halibut and 1 White Seabass.
 There have been several unrecorded catches as well.

 We offer online booking for your convenience.
 Channel Islands Sportfishing Schedule.